Introduction to Azure Security

 Cloud App Discovery is a premium feature of Azure Active Directory that enables you to identify cloud applications that are used by the employees in your organization.

-Azure Active Directory Identity Protection is a security service that uses Azure Active Directory anomaly detection capabilities to provide a consolidated view into risk events and potential vulnerabilities that could affect your organization’s identities.
+Azure Active Directory Identity Protection is a security service that uses Azure Active Directory anomaly detection capabilities to provide a consolidated view into risk detections and potential vulnerabilities that could affect your organization’s identities.

 Azure Active Directory Domain Services enables you to join Azure VMs to a domain without the need to deploy domain controllers.
 Users sign in to these VMs by using their corporate Active Directory credentials, and can seamlessly access resources.